sualkoo/security-reporter/PROJECT_STATUS.md

 - **Description:**
   Descriptions within the Findings section may occasionally include LaTeX commands, although the majority of them are filtered out.
 - **Status:** Open
 - **Related:** `ProjectDataParser.cs` and it's subclasses - `webapi/ProjectSearch/Services/Extractor/ZipToDBExtractor`.
-Note that we also parse information from DB back to the ZIP, so you need to adjust these too `(DBToZipExtractor)`.
+Note that we also parse information from DB back to the ZIP, so you need to adjust these at `DBToZipExtractor`.